-There is nothing you won't love about these Puff Pastry Samosa Squares.
-They are crunchy, flaky, golden, with a crust that melts in your mouth and a spicy, savory filling that'll make you want more.
+These Puff Pastry Samosa Squares are crunchy, flaky, golden, with a crust that melts in your mouth, and a spicy, savory filling that'll make you want more.

 Yes, without a doubt.
 In fact, if you enjoy eating samosas, I daresay this is a far easier way to enjoy them.
 You get a crunchy, flaky wrap just as you would with a fried samosa for half the work.
 You can even get your kids involved in making them.